kyumamoon/benfordlaw_excel_go/README.md

 # Random program that performs benfords law analysis using the go excelize library and fyne as the GUI

 # What is it?
 How it works?
-This program is just a benford's law calculator that uses an Excel Workbook as its number dumpster.
+This program is just a benford's law calculator that uses an Excel Workbook as its number container.
-Place all you numbers in an excel file.
-Doesn't matter where numbers are placed in the cells as long as each number gets its own cell.
+Place numbers in an excel file in their own individual cells.

 Run the program, select an excel file with data, it reads the excel file, then it calculates a benfords table and outputs the results into a new excel file with the results on a new sheet within the workbook.

 !!
 This is a experiment/educational side project.
-Wouldn't recommend using it on real data since the program is prone to bugs.
-Tested on some small datasets which works.

-!!
-The program code needs to be compiled first before use.

 # To Do:
 - Have a choice in which format to output the results.
 Currently outputs only as an xlsx file.